The following materials are modified from Chapters 3, 4, and 5 of Geocomputation with R by Robin Lovelace.

 Local operations are computed on each cell individually.
 For example, we can use ordinary arithmetic or logical statements.

-+ zion_elevation # doubles each cells' value
+zion_elevation + zion_elevation # doubles each cells' value

-zion_elevation ^2 # raises each cells' value to the power of 2
+zion_elevation^2 # raises each cells' value to the power of 2

-zion_elevationlog(zion_elevation) # takes the log of each cells' value
+log(zion_elevation) # takes the log of each cells' value

-We can also classify intervals of values into groups.
+zion_elevation > 5 # determines whether each cell has a value greater than 5We can also classify intervals of values into groups.
 For example, we could classify elevation into low, middle, and high elevation cells.

 First, we need to construct a reclassification matrix: